 We're always testing new ways to deliver content to viewers.
 This is especially true for Shorts.

-At the moment, viewers may find your Shorts by tapping Shorts at the bottom of the YouTube app.
+Viewers may find your Shorts by tapping Shorts at the bottom of the YouTube app to open the Shorts player.
+From the player, they can scroll to watch a never-ending stream of videos in the Shorts Feed.
 They may also find Shorts:

 - On the YouTube homepage.